meredithcook/meredithcook.github.io/_posts/2025-07-22-five-reasons-to-delete-social-media.md

 After my son was born, I decided it was time to remove myself from social media, namely Facebook and Instagram.
 A couple of years into motherhood and some serious soul searching finally convinced me that nothing good was coming from my continued engagement with the two platforms.
 I maintained a Twitter account for several years after, but finally decided that it was not worth having either and logged off over a year ago. [^1]

-Having been off social media for a while now, I'm even more convinced that deleting all social media is worth it--at least for those who have a problem with it.
-(Many of my friends have social media and aren't tempted to scroll for hours a day.
-If that's you, then maybe this  article isn't for you!)
-I've had several friends do the same, who say the same.
+Having been off social media for a while now, I'm even more convinced that deleting all social media is worth it--at least for those who have a problem with it.[^2] I've had several friends do the same, who say the same.
 If you're not convinced, here are 5 reasons why you should consider deleting social media (and stop making up excuses for why you can't!).

 ## 1. Get Your Time Back